ropensci/roweb3/README.md

 Review criteria: anything looks weird? (need to fix upstream data or code?).
 Special focus on manually updated sections.

+### Help wanted issues

+* They are hosted at https://ropensci-help-wanted.netlify.app/issues.json generated from a private repository.
+* This Netlify website is hosted under the Netlify ropensci team.
+* If Netlify is down, the whole website deploy anyway.

 ### When deploys fail or something else goes wrong

 * If [Netlify is down](https://www.netlifystatus.com/) or [Cloudflare is down](https://www.cloudflarestatus.com/), the easiest thing is to wait.